gwsystems/composite/src/components/implementation/simple_vmm/vm_dev.md

 `src/components/implementation/simple_vmm/vmimg`, which downloads a stock kernel tarball, verifies its checksum, and builds it with a BusyBox initramfs linked in.

-This used to require a patched kernel fork and a series of manual steps.
-Neither is needed now: there are no kernel patches, and nothing is copied by hand.

 ## How to build the system

 ### Build the guest Linux VM